7. Context Engineering

 Chat history is more of a black box.
 Instead of relying on a short list of saved memories, ChatGPT and Claude also keep a database of all your previous prompts and responses.
 Whenever you enter a new prompt, they will search their database for the most relevant past messages and add those to the conversation.
 In this way the chatbot can reference that information to make its new response and useful to you as possible.
 Unfortunately users have less control over this feature: the only way we can exclude a conversation from chat history is to delete it altogether.

-The neural network behind most Large Language Models is based on the so-called transformer architecture.
-One crucial component of this architecture is the attention mechanism — so much so that the paper that introduced the transformer architecture is titled Attention Is All You Need (Vaswani et al. 2017).
+Large Language Models can handle context so well because of the so-called “attention mechanism”, a crucial component in their architecture.
+In fact, the paper that introduced the transformer — the type of neural network that underlies most LLMs today — is titled Attention Is All You Need (Vaswani et al. 2017).
 Thanks to this mechanism, LLMs can ingest large contexts and focus on exactly those tokens in the preceding conversation they need for their response.

 The attention mechanism was originally developed for machine translation.
 Bahdanau et al. (2015) found that adding attention to a neural network enabled it to translate much better between two languages.
 For example, the figure below shows the distribution of attention when a neural network translates an English sentence to French.
 As it generates the French sentence word by word, mostly its attention is focused on the single word with the same position in the English sentence.
 However, the attention mechanism allows it to correctly reverse the order of the words in European Economic Area and translate the two-word English verb phrase was signed to its three-word French counterpart a été signé.
 In a similar way, an LLM will use its attention mechanism to single out the parts of the conversation that are most relevant for its next response.